zennlyu/Entries_Algorithms/README.md

-Learning records if algorithms courses in java implementation, including -
+Learning records of algorithms courses in java implementation, including -

 - Princeton's Algorithms open course
 - NNU's The design and analysis of algorithm course.